jeeliz/jeelizFaceFilter/README.md

 ### Native

 It is possible to execute a JavaScript application using this library into a *Webview* for a native app integration.
-But with IOS the camera access is disabled inside webviews.
-You have to implement a hack to stream the camera video into the webview using websockets.
+For IOS the camera access is disabled inside `WKWebview` component for IOS before IOS14.3.
+If you want to make your application run on devices running IOS <= 14.2, you have to implement a hack to stream the camera video into the webview using websockets.

 His hack has not been implemented into this repository but in a similar Jeeliz Library, [Jeeliz Weboji](https://github.com/jeeliz/jeelizWeboji).
 Here are the links: